-Guest Post from Alana Eder of Oconto High School: The Gold Standard Of Financial Education Is Common Sense!
+Mission 2030 Guest Post: Alana Eder of Oconto High School shows that the Gold Standard in Financial Education is common sense!

 Alana Eder is a dedicated 2nd year personal finance teacher from Oconto High School in Oconto, Wisconsin.
 OHS is the 19th high school nationwide to receive a Gold Standard Challenge Grant from NGPF, because Alana partnered with her principal and school counselor to successfully persuade their school board to adopt a standalone semester-long personal finance course as a formal graduation requirement that ALL students take.